 Your age functions as an extension of your driving experience but is still an independent factor that can affect your car insurance rate on its own.
 Drivers under 25 are considered inexperienced and haven’t had the chance to prove their driving ability quite yet.
 Because of that, they face higher auto premiums.
-Age can increase insurance rates the most for young drivers who are closer to 16 compared to drivers who may only be a few years older.
+A 16-year-old driver who just got their licence can also be more likely to see a high insurance rate than someone only a few years older.

 Comparatively, age can be a positive for older drivers when it comes to insurance prices.
 Some car insurance companies will offer lower premiums to drivers over 60.
 Those who fall under this age category are usually more likely to practice safe driving habits and have more years of consistent driving experience and insurance coverage for providers to refer to.